Scientific name: Sambucus nigra L. ssp. canadensis (American elderberry)

 There are a few varieties of elderberry.
 Black elderberries have well-documented medicinal properties.
 There is a native European variety and many cultivated varieties that can be purchased online or at nurseries.
 There are also blue and red elderberries.
 Blue berried varieties are edible but of unknown medicinal use and red berried varieties are toxic.

-A cultivar of the European Elderberry, called S. nigra subsp. nigra ‘Marge’ is being studied for horticultural purposes in the midwest, where most elders struggle.
+A cultivar of the European Elderberry called S. nigra subsp. nigra ‘Marge’ is being studied for horticultural purposes in the Midwest, where most elders struggle.
 It boasts of less mite damage and higher yield.
-However, in addition to not being native, it does not fruit on first-year wood and therefore requires careful pruning regimens.
+However, in addition to not being native, it does not fruit on first-year wood and, therefore, requires careful pruning regimens.
 6

 Some people may confuse elderberry and water hemlock.
 However, they are relatively easy to tell apart since elder is a shrub, meaning it has bark, while water hemlock is herbaceous, meaning it has hollow green and purple stems.8 Elder is also not to be confused with walnut (Juglans regia) which has alternately arranged leaves.

 All varieties of Elderberry can be grown from root cuttings, hardwood cuttings, softwood cuttings, or seeds.
-Plants from seeds while inconsistent in quality and berry production may be hardier.
-Plants grown from cuttings are more uniform and produce flowers and berries sooner but have more fragile root systems.9 Once established they require little water and are drought tolerant.
+Plants from seeds, while inconsistent in quality and berry production, may be hardier.
+Plants grown from cuttings are more uniform and produce flowers and berries sooner but have more fragile root systems.9 Once established, they require little water and are drought tolerant.
 They also require little in the way of fertilizer.10

-However, if you want more flowers and berries, top dressing with compost, watering during dry periods and balanced fertilizer will help.
+However, if you want more flowers and berries, top dressing with compost, watering during dry periods, and balanced fertilizer will help.
 Check out this UF IFAS publication for everything you would want to know about growing elderberry.

 The berries are very perishable and will go bad within a few hours in the Florida heat.
 They should be refrigerated as soon as possible and then either used, dried, or frozen within a few days.11